- Approval and Registration to use this Site and POLAR Online

 - reserve the right to contact the customer direct to establish why the sums are outstanding.

-In the event that you become insolvent (as defined below), then all monies due to us in connection with these Terms shall become immediately due and payable.
+- In the event that you become insolvent (as defined in the Corporations Act 2001 (Cth), then all monies due to us in connection with these Terms shall become immediately due and payable.

 - Subject to these Terms you are entitled to retain a base commission on the Commissionable Revenue earned on the sale of our Products.